withastro/docs/src/pages/installation.md

 yarn add astro
 ```

-And now you have astro installed and can start implementing your application.
+And now you have Astro installed and can start building your application.